johngoldin/John-Vitals/post_apple_export_I.md

 air segments, and then bind them together with `purrr::map_dfr`.
 I fetched more than the minimum columns I needed partly out of curiosity over what was in the TripIt data.
-It's interesting to see all my flight information in one table, althougn much is not directly relevant to the task at hand.
+It's interesting to see all my flight information in one table, although much is not directly relevant to the task at hand.